-Part B: Review of Outcomes from the Previous Year
+Part B: Review of outcomes from the previous year

-This details the impact that our Pupil Premium activity had on our children in the 2023 to 2024 academic year.
+This details the impact that our pupil premium activity had on our children in the 2022 to 2023 academic year.

-- Areas of need continue to be identified rapidly. - Pastoral support in place both in class groups and specific targeted time. - Additional safeguarding team members trained. - Pupil Premium system for support is embedded. - Training on Trauma, Attachment and Safeguarding used to enhance induction for new members of staff. - 92% disadvantaged pupils have taken up the offer of extended school clubs. - 100% disadvantaged pupils have experienced enrichment activities such as artists, poets, musicians throughout the school year.
+- Areas of need continue to be identified rapidly. - Pastoral support in place both in class groups and specific targeted time. - Additional safeguarding team members trained. - Pupil premium system for support is embedded. - Training on Attachment and Safeguarding used to enhance induction for new members of staff. - 92% disadvantaged pupils have taken up the offer of extended school clubs. - 100% disadvantaged pupils have experienced enrichment activities such as artists, poets, musicians throughout the school year.